brainvisa/brainvisa-cmake/doc/sphinx/testing_monitoring.rst

 .. image:: _static/bv_show_build_logs.jpg

-The display tool allows to sort by column, which may make easier to find the status for a specific build step, machine, or date...
+The display tool allows to sort by column, which may make it easier to find the status for a specific build step, machine, or date...

 ``bv_show_build_logs`` may also retreive the log file from a distant machine through ssh: